MickL/socket.io-nats-adapter/README.md

 Socket.IO NATS adapter for:

-- [Socket.IO](https://github.com/socketio/socket.io) 3.x, but should also work with 2.x
+- [Socket.IO](https://github.com/socketio/socket.io) 4.x, but should also work with 2.x and 3.x
 - [NATS.js](https://github.com/nats-io/nats.js/) 1.4.x, not compatible to 2.x

 ## Status